carandapz/design-projects-portfolio/docs/assignments/A04/index.md

 ![ABSprop](ABSprop.png)

 ## Communicate
 This assignment taught me how to manipulate equations upon equations in order to get the desired outcome.
 This assignment also taught me that I can't just focus on the equations I also have account for the product and how it will be iterated into the design, allowing for proper usage and ease of repair.
-In the future i hope to be more mindful about what it is I want the design to do, instead of just focusing on the numbers on a screen.
+In the future I hope to be more mindful about what it is I want the design to do, instead of just focusing on the numbers on a screen.

 **This assignment took me about 6-7 hours.**